Data Handling for Class 4

 cmo-data-c4-2

-Example: The pictograph shows the data based on the names of people who purchased chocolates.
+Example: The given pictograph shows number of chocolates purchased by different persons.
 Observe the pictograph carefully and answer the following question based on the information given below.

 cmo-data-c4-3